demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

 ## Updating Build Script To Copy Views Directory

-With the above DotLiquid configuration in place, while running the `FsTweet.Web` application, we need to have the `views` directory in the current directory
+With the above DotLiquid configuration in place, while running the `FsTweet.Web` application, we need to have the `views` directory in the current directory.

 ```
 ├── build